fes7713/StudentManager/README.md

 # Development
+![Capture 1](https://user-images.githubusercontent.com/71058334/210331324-93e3b6e9-9166-496c-984a-9cce4d12d185.PNG)
 This application was developed by a team of 7 in two weeks of time along with coursework.
 The team was divided into two teams to split the work and it was very important for the smooth development of the application.
-The team 1 was responsible for creating GUI application in Java using Java Swing GUI library.
+The team 1 was responsible for creating GUI application in Java using Java Swing GUI library and the team 2 was responsible for creating sql manipulating functions in Java.

-![Capture 1](https://user-images.githubusercontent.com/71058334/210331324-93e3b6e9-9166-496c-984a-9cce4d12d185.PNG)
+## Team 1 - GUI Team.
+- Creating GUI with Java Swing was main responsibility for this team and this task included a bunch of smaller tasks, for example,
+1. Creating Database data entry forms for students, courses and professors.
+2. Creating output GUI view that shows the data inside the specified table.

+## Team 2 - MySQL Team.
+- Creating MySQL manipulation funcionss in Java and provide a way to controle MySQL database tables from Java GUI was main responsibilities of this team.
+1. Finding a way to connect MySQL tables from Java using MySQL connector and drivers.
+2. Provide methods to manipulate MySQL tables in Java.
+(Search, Update, Insert and Delete)